aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/workflows.rst

 stopped and restarted only between execution steps and not if a step is in the middle of a long execution.

-Finally, as an optional exercise if you have time, you can jump to the In :ref:`this appendix<convpressure>`, which shows how to introduce more complex logic into your work chains (if conditionals, while loops etc.).
+Finally, as an optional exercise if you have time, you can jump to :ref:`this appendix<convpressure>`, which shows how to introduce more complex logic into your work chains (if conditionals, while loops etc.).
 The exercise will show how to realize a convergence loop to obtain the minimum-volume structure in a EOS using the Newton's algorithm.